Sweden still objects to playing Russia, unhappy with FIFA | WTOP News

 The World Cup is scheduled to begin on Nov.
 21 in Qatar.

 In European club soccer, Russian team Spartak Moscow is still scheduled to play next week in the Europa League against German club Leipzig.
-European governing body UEFA allowed Spartak to take its place in the round of 16 draw on Friday, one day after Putin ordered the invasion to start.
+UEFA allowed Spartak to take its place in the round of 16 draw on Friday, one day after Putin ordered the invasion to start.

-UEFA called a meeting of its executive committee for later Monday and is expected to exclude Russian teams from its competitions based on the IOC’s announcement.
+UEFA called a meeting of its executive committee for later Monday and is expected to exclude Russian teams from its competitions based on the IOC announcement.
+The FIFA Bureau was set to only require the six regional confederation presidents to confirm the decision in writing.

-There is precedent for removing Russian teams from sports.
-In 1992, following United Nations sanctions, FIFA and UEFA expelled Yugoslavia from its competitions when war broke out in the Balkans.
+The moves are not unprecedented.
+Following United Nations sanctions in 1992, FIFA and UEFA expelled Yugoslavia from its competitions when war broke out in the Balkans.

-Besides Schalke’s effort to drop Gazprom as a partner, UEFA is also expected to see if it can nullify its sponsorship deals with the company.
+Besides Schalke’s effort to drop Gazprom as a partner, UEFA also is expected to see if it can nullify sponsorship deals with the company.
 Gazprom sponsors both the Champions League and the European Championship.

-FIFA has attracted the most criticism among sports bodies for allowing Russia to continue competing, at least for now, in the World Cup qualifying playoffs.
-It has kept open the option of a ban.

-FIFA attempted to compromise by ordering Russia to play at neutral venues without its flag and anthem and under the name of its federation — the Football Union of Russia.
+FIFA had tried to compromise Sunday by suggesting Russia play at neutral venues without its flag and anthem and under the Football Union of Russia name.

 That aligns with sanctions imposed by the Court of Arbitration for Sport in December 2020 to punish Russia for state-backed doping and cover-ups of cheating, and applied at last year’s Tokyo Olympics and this year’s Winter Games in Beijing.

-The Russian soccer team was already due to play under those conditions if they qualified for the World Cup because of the doping scandals.
-FIFA’s decision to apply the conditions to a regional sports event — European qualification games — is the only element of punishment for the war.

-If Russia were to play Poland as scheduled on March 24 and win, the team would then face either Sweden or the Czech Republic on March 29.
+If Russia plays Poland as scheduled on March 24 and wins, the team would then face either Sweden or the Czech Republic on March 29.

-Swedish soccer federation president Karl-Erik Nilsson, who is also the senior vice president at UEFA, said Sunday he expected a “sharper stance” from FIFA.

 Polish soccer federation president Cezary Kulesza said Sunday it was “totally unacceptable” that FIFA had not immediately expelled Russia from World Cup qualifying and said Poland is “not interested in participating in this game of appearances.”

-Another of Russia’s future opponents, Albania, also said Sunday it would not play against that country in any sports.
+Another future opponent, Albania, also said Sunday it would not play against Russia in any sports.
 Russia and Albania are scheduled to meet twice in June in the UEFA Nations League soccer tournament.
-The group also includes Iceland and Israel.

 Finnish Hockey Association chairman Harri Nummela said in a statement Monday it had talks with the Zurich-based IIHF to exclude the two countries from the sport internationally. ___